Memrise Review: Honest Take on the Flashcard Language App

 Can you actually learn a language with only Memrise?

 Not to a conversational level.
-We hit a ceiling around the high-beginner mark after about 30 hours, because the app does not teach grammar or conversation.
+Most learners hit a ceiling around the high-beginner mark after about 30 hours, because the app does not teach grammar or conversation.
 You’ll know words but not how to string them into original sentences.
 Pair it with a course, tutor, or grammar book.

 Is Memrise free or do you have to pay?